Top 5 strategies to retain your best software developers

 As IT teams scramble to keep up with the pace of change in tech, many are ending up significantly understaffed with low morale and productivity.
 So hiring managers are now under more pressure than ever to attract and retain the right people.

-At Venturi, we have extensive experience in helping companies hire and retain elite software developers.
+As an IT recruitment agency, we have extensive experience in helping companies hire and retain elite software developers.
 From our third-party perspective we have noticed a few interesting trends over the years.
 Some strategies and approaches clearly work better than others.

 Here are our top five strategies to retain your best software developers.